Foyezes/Godot-Derive-Z-Node/README.md

 # Installation

+You can get it from the [Asset Store](https://godotengine.org/asset-library/asset/3650) in editor.
-Extract the zip file and copy the folder to your project.
+Or extract the zip file and copy the folder to your project.
 You'll need to restart the editor for the node to appear in visual shader.
-Alternatively, you can make a new gdscript file and copy the code.